 Here is a list of 10 of the best indie presses you should know about.
 These independent publishers are putting out innovative fiction, nonfiction, and poetry that’s pushing boundaries and elevating #OwnVoices.
 It’s exciting to see what these favorite independent publishers put out yearly because small publishing houses often allow more artistic freedom than the Big Five publishers.

 The publishing industry is dominated by The Big Five and their imprints.
 These publishers are Penguin/Random House, Hachette Book Group, Harper Collins, Simon and Schuster, and Macmillan.
 Here’s a handy chart of all their imprints.
 They publish a majority of books in the US and therefore dominate the market.
 In other words, they guide and influence what we read- or what we think we want to read.

 We love a good summer blockbuster book as much as the next person.
-However, choosing to buy books published by a small press is similar to choosing to support a local coffee shop instead of Starbucks.
+However, buying books published by a small press is similar to supporting a local coffee shop instead of Starbucks.
 Independent publishing companies come in many shapes and sizes.
 Many have more freedom in choosing less commercial books because publishing only for profit isn’t always the company’s main goal.

 Independent publishers are great for readers

 They provide the opportunity to discover so many more unique and diverse voices.
 Yes, the world of publishing has a long way to go in terms of exterminating systemic racism within their companies.
 They need to work on truly diversifying in an equitable way.
 However, indie presses can provide readers with books that may normally have been passed up by Big Five publishers in favor of more “profitable” (read: mainstream and white) books.